DETAILED ACTION

 receiving, from a third network access node serving at least one further neighbour cell, further cell information in a second message (see paragraph 308);

-determining, using the cell information and further cell information, whether the at least one neighbour cell and/or the at least one further neighbour cell supports the network slice (see paragraphs 292, 297);
+determining, using the cell information and further cell information, at least one of the at least one neighbour cell or the at least one further neighbour cell supports the network slice (see paragraphs 292, 297);

-selecting, between the at least one neighbour cell and the at least one further neighbour cell, a cell for the handover of the user equipment based on the determination (see paragraphs 292, 297); and
+selecting, from among the at least one of the at least one neighbour cell the at least one further neighbour cell, the target cell for the handover of the user equipment based on the determining (see paragraphs 292, 297); and

-providing the request message for handover to the network access node serving the selected cell (see paragraphs 292, 297).
+providing the request message for handover to the network access node serving the target cell selected for the handover (see paragraphs 292, 297).

 Thus it would have been obvious to one of ordinary skill in the art at the time the application was filed to collect slice information from additional neighbors as in Mildh when implementing the apparatus of Ianev and Lou.
 The motivation would be to ensure an access node has information available locally to make an optimum handover selection.